snabbco/snabb/src/lib/protocol/README.md

 Removes *length* bytes from the beginning of the datagram.
 If *ulp* is given it is set as the current upper layer protocol.
-This method destructively modifies the underlying packet and calling it will corrupt headers previously obtained by `datagram:parse_match`.
-Additionally it does **not** update the pointer to the payload area of the underlying packet, effectively clobbering the parse and push stacks.
+This method destructively modifies the underlying packet in immediate commit mode and raises an error if the parse stack is not empty.

+In delayed commit mode, the packet is not modified and the parse stack remains valid.

 — Method **datagram:stack**